lcthomas/eng395s21/course-info-policies.md

 ### Google drive:
 We will have a class Google drive folder, and at the beginning of the semester I will share you into this folder.
 We will use this folder to store slides and other materials from our class sessions.
 We will also use the class Google drive folder to distribute course readings.
 To protect your privacy, you will need to sign in to Google drive using your UM CaneID and password, and to use this account when working on materials related to this class.
 You will be shared into our class Gdrive folder via your UM email address.

+To access our class Google drive folder:

+1. Go to drive.google.com and log in using your UM email address (the one given to you by UMIT, with the numbers in it, NOT an aliased email).
+If you are signed into Google drive via another account, you will need to sign out or select “add another account” by clicking on your account icon in the upper right corner of the screen.
+2. Entering your UM email address will redirect you to the UM single sign on page, where you will enter your CaneID and password.
+3. You will now be signed into Gdrive with your UM credentials.
+You will know you are signed in with your UM credentials because the U logo will appear in the upper right corner of your screen.
+If you do not see this logo, you are not signed in with your UM credentials.
+Signing in with your UM credentials is important because it protects your academic work behind UM’s firewall and ensures your privacy.
+4. Click on "Shared with me" in the left-hand menu, where you should see our class folder: "ENG 395 S21."

 ### Blackboard:
 You will submit your assignments via Blackboard.
 I will also use Grade Center to record your grades on course assignments, and you will also be able to access recordings of class sessions and chats via Blackboard.